Canada Economy Facts and Outlook

 Canada has more fresh water than any other country, with between two to three million lakes.
-However, most of it cannot be used for productive uses, such as hydropower or even irrigation, thanks to the cold climate.
+Most of it cannot be used for productive uses, such as hydropower or even irrigation.
+Almost 50 percent of Canada's land is locked up in permafrost.
 Only 4.3 percent of Canada's land is suitable for farming, compared to 16.9 percent of land in the U.S., and 12.9 percent in Mexico.

 Trudeau and Trump

 That would affect $10 billion in exports.
 Western provinces allow loggers to cut trees on government-owned land.
 The U.S. Commerce Department says the reduced rates allow for trade dumping.